flibertigibet/react-todo-simple/README.md

 - Install webpack before you run this application using `npm i -g webpack-dev-server`
 - In the root directory run the command `webpack-dev-server`
+- Open path given by server in your browser